-If you’re a bride or groom planning a 2020 or 2021 Vermont wedding, chances are you’ve had to face the unimaginable reality of the possibility of postponing your wedding due to the current stay-at-home situation.
+If you’re a bride or groom planning a Vermont wedding this year, chances are you’ve had to face the unimaginable reality of the possibility of postponing your wedding date because of the pandemic.
 Planning a wedding takes time and coordination, so the uncertainty of the current situation may be leaving some couples feeling like they are on their toes with a tough decision to make.

 Though you may choose to cancel indefinitely or postpone your celebration to a new date, there’s one other option that you may want to consider: